What is Presbyopia?

 Diagnosis of Presbyopia at Beach Eye, Huntington Beach, CA

 A routine eye exam at Beach Eye with Dr. Khalil Semaan can confirm if you have presbyopia.
 During your eye evaluation, we will examine your cornea (the transparent front “window” of the eye) as well as the retina and optic nerve (tissues located at the back of the eye).
-Drops may be administered to dilate the pupils so that the back of eye can be seen more easily.
+Drops may be administered to dilate the pupils so that the back of the eye can be seen more easily.

 Treatment of Presbyopia

 The most common way to improve presbyopia is with corrective lenses.
 Refractive surgery, which can eliminate or minimize the need for corrective lenses, is also an option for some.
 Some corrective options are described are as follows:

 - Prescription reading glasses are suitable for those who do not have any other vision problems.

 - Bifocals have two lenses, each with a different focal length.

 - Trifocals, like bifocals correct for near and far vision.
 However they also have a lens that corrects for intermediate vision (viewing computer screens, for example)